CARA-ch/ikit-docs/docs/primarysystems-epr.md

 !!! danger

-    Never feed a patient identifier with a domain that is not yours, and especially a domain equal to the configured receiver OID of the platefrm.
+    Never feed a patient identifier with a domain that is not yours, and especially a domain equal to the configured receiver OID of the platform.
 It would make the patient unreachable from PDQ queries.

 ### 3.2 Query MPI-PID and EPR-SPID based on local ID